AlecRust/wp-tut-updater-action/README.md

 <!-- markdownlint-enable -->

-This [GitHub Action](https://github.com/features/actions) updates the "Tested up to" version of your WordPress plugin or theme if it doesn't match the latest version of WordPress.
+This [GitHub Action](https://github.com/features/actions) updates the "Tested up to" version in WordPress plugins or themes if it doesn't match the latest version of WordPress.

 It can create a pull request for the change, or commit directly to the default branch.
-Never forget to update the "Tested up to" version again!
+Never forget to update your "Tested up to" version again!

 ## Example

-Here's a minimal example of running the action based on a cron schedule.
+Here's a minimal example running the action based on a cron schedule.
+It will create a pull request by default.

 `.github/workflows/tut-check.yml`: